 PM2.5 is defined as the total weight of the fine particles in a given volume of air and is measured as a concentration in µg/m3.
 You should read my blog about air pollution in Hong Kong first if you have not done so already.

 I started searching the market worldwide for PM2.5 monitors.
 I quickly found that most of the manufacturers were based in China.
-This made sense – China has a huge air pollution problem and what electronic device isn’t made in China these days?
+This made sense – what electronic device isn’t made in China these days?

 I found that devices with built-in microbalances which can weigh the particles in real-time were far too expensive and designed for the lab.
 Light scattering (or nephelometers) was by far the only technology which met my criteria by being affordable, real-time and small enough to be moved from room to room.
 The technology works by measuring particle concentrations based on the light scattering produced by those particles.
 It assigns an average weight to those particles to provide a PM2.5 concentration measurement.
 The device doesn’t actually need to weigh the particles, reducing the cost and size of the monitor dramatically.